lautarocolazo/blog-django/README.md

 As an admin user you will be able to create new blog posts, edit any existing blog posts, and delete them.
 As a logged in user, independently of your role, you will be able to post comments in each blog post, and delete them if desired.

-# To run the app, execute the following steps:
+# To run the app execute the following steps:

 My app has a `requirements.txt` file, so , if you don't want to install the dependencies locally, you can create a virtual environment first.
 I am a linux user, and there are many different tools that you can use to accomplish the exact same thing, so I will indicate what works for me with the tool that I use.
 The steps will work for Ubuntu based distros.